 Experimental Setup Overview

-The QLSTM model showed superior performance over classical LSTM and other models.
-The training losses (MSE) for QLSTM remained lower with less fluctuation, indicating improved data representation using quantum encoding.
-The Noiseless QLSTM achieved an accuracy of 1 and RMSE of 0.0371, while the Noisy QLSTM achieved an accuracy of 0.9714 and RMSE of 0.0511.
-Despite the limitations of actual quantum devices, QLSTM outperformed classical models, demonstrating a 10% improvement in accuracy and a 50% reduction in RMSE.
+The QLSTM model demonstrated superior performance compared to classical LSTM and other benchmark models.
+Its training losses (MSE) were consistently lower and exhibited less fluctuation, reflecting improved data representation facilitated by quantum encoding.
+The Noiseless QLSTM achieved an accuracy of 1 and an RMSE of 0.0371, while the Noisy QLSTM achieved an accuracy of 0.9714 and an RMSE of 0.0511.

 Conclusion